Open-Commentaries/ahcip/doc/encoding_a_new_translation.md

 Encoding a New Translation
 ------

+NB: This document is subject to changes and revisions as we refine this process.

 A block (a line of poetry, a paragraph or section of prose) in a translation for "Commentaries in Progress" needs two basic components:

 1. An identifier, usually the line, paragraph, or section number/letter.
 For alignment to work, this identifier should correspond to the identifier in the target critical edition.